marklap/rundeckrun/README.rst

 Documentation is hosted on `Read the Docs <http://rundeckrun.readthedocs.org/>`_

 *DISCLAIMER:* Still in active development, but most features have been tested and should work.
+Only tested on Python 2.7 but *should* work on Python 3.x as well.

 Installation